Service Level Objectives

 An SLO time frame is the entire duration over which the SLO is defined and evaluated.

-A rolling time window is a continuously updated time frame (e.g., past 1 hour) used for evaluating metrics like burn rate.
+A rolling time window is a continuously updated time frame (for example, past 1 hour) used for evaluating metrics like burn rate.
 It ensures responsiveness to recent changes.

 SLO types